-“On the surface, Tremble Staves is about water; the scarcity of it, especially in the desert where I am from, and of course its sacredness, we are water.
+“On the surface, Tremble Staves is about water; the scarcity of it, especially in the desert where I am from, and of course its sacredness: we are water.
 But an artwork or music composition should not be what ultimately brings awareness to anyone at this point about the crisis we are facing.
 Perhaps we are doomed.
-The piece is the interactions and relationships that animals (people included) might have with each other, or with the land, or with nature, or with something else that we can’t comprehend, even at our most spiritual and vulnerable.
-The piece considers different moving and stationary bodies of water (tributaries, channels, sounds) as examples of these interactions; in how knowledge may be transferred, negotiated, shared, dispersed and even diluted.
-We wanted to bring this piece to the public, a site of water, of meditation.
+The piece is the interactions and relationships that animals (people included) might have with each other, or with the land, with collisions in nature, or with something else that we can’t comprehend, even at our most spiritual and vulnerable.
+The work considers different moving and stationary bodies of water (tributaries, channels, sounds) as examples of these interactions; in how knowledge may be transferred, negotiated, shared, dispersed and even diluted.
+We wanted to bring this music to the public, a site of water, of meditation.
 Of course anytime there is an opportunity to look at the ocean or the sky, one can attempt to peer toward infinity.
-We can be loud, and be seen from afar.”
+We can be loud, and be seen from afar.” –Raven Chacon, composer

 This performance is made possible by The MAP Fund, the Phyllis C. Wattis Foundation, The University of Michigan Center for World Studies, the Clarence E. Heller Charitable Foundation, and the Golden Gate National Parks Conservancy.